bkase/fast-blog/src/kotlin.md

 * [Algebraic data types and pattern matching!](https://kotlinlang.org/docs/reference/classes.html#sealed-classes)

+Algebraic data types or ADTs or Sum types or tagged unions allow you model data that can be one of several different variants.
 Once you've used ADTs, you can't live with out them.
 The compiler will enforce that you have exhaustively handled all the cases.
 Swift has them, and as of recently Kotlin does too.

 Here is an example of the model for a button that is either disabled, shows a number, or shows info about a user: